ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 Precision
 ~~~~~~~~~
-The following example demonstrates how you can select the double precision:
+The following example demonstrates how you can select double precision in solution mode:

 .. code:: python